jsquyres/ompi/docs/developers.rst

   upon which the entire Open MPI project is built.
 It provides all the component architecture services that the rest of the system uses.
-  Although it is the fundamental heart of the system, its implementation is actually quite small and lightweight &mdash; it is nothing like CORBA, COM, JINI, or many other well-known component architectures.
-It was designed for HPC &mdash; meaning that it is small, fast, and reasonably efficient &mdash; and therefore offers few services other than finding, loading, and unloading components.
+  Although it is the fundamental heart of the system, its implementation is actually quite small and lightweight |mdash| it is nothing like CORBA, COM, JINI, or many other well-known component architectures.
+It was designed for HPC |mdash| meaning that it is small, fast, and reasonably efficient |mdash| and therefore offers few services other than finding, loading, and unloading components.

 * *Framework:* An MCA _framework_ is a construct that is created